zenati/monica/README.md

       - a: debian
 ```

 The config file should be placed inside the directory in which you want to run these commands to be detected and parsed by `monica`.
-If you use the curl command above to install `monica`, the executable will be named `m`.
+If you use the curl command above to install `monica`, the executable will be named `monica`.
 Once done, you can call the following command :

 ```
 m push -b master -m "commit message"